Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The process of depositing funds to your account varies between exchanges.
 This process typically involves using the exchange’s deposit feature, where you choose the currency you want to deposit.
 You may then be prompted to enter the receiving address of your exchange wallet.

-Note that if you wish to buy OMG from an exchange that does not accept fiat currency, you will have to acquire cryptocurrency first to be able to deposit cryptocurrency funds into this exchange.
+Note that if you wish to buy OMG from an exchange which does not accept fiat currency, you will have to acquire cryptocurrency in the first place to be able to deposit cryptocurrency funds into this exchange.
 To learn how to get started with this, check out our guides:

-You would then transfer your cryptocurrency bought with fiat currency (such as USD) to your wallet on an exchange that lists OMG.
+You would then transfer your cryptocurrency bought with fiat currency (such as AUD) to your wallet on an exchange which lists OMG.

 Step 3.
 Buying OMG